NC5324/delivery/README.md

 Technologies used for the front-end representation are HTML, CSS, JS Vuejs and Bootstrap components for Vue.
 As for the back-end they are Java, Spring Boot, Spring Security.
 (DB is Postgres)

-I'm attaching a few images showcasing the structure of the application.

 <h2>Responsive Layout</h2>

 ![Responsiveness](https://github.com/NC5324/delivery/blob/main/demo-img/responsive.png?raw=true)